-In addition to educational and sightseeing outings, the ship regularly appears in the Southampton Maritime Festival, a two-day heritage event held each summer that brings together a host of activities, displays, and attractions, including historic vessels, vehicles, and fly-overs by vintage aircraft.
+In addition to educational and sightseeing outings, the ship regularly appears in the Southampton Mayflower Maritime Festival held each summer.
+Highlights of this three-day spectacle include a host of activities, displays, and attractions, including historic vessels, vehicles, and fly-overs by vintage aircraft.

 Location: Berth 110, Southampton